 Weight- Weight restriction is very important to choose a right equipment for your child.
 You definitely don't want a bar that isn't strong enough to hold your little gymnast.
 Many companies will limit their equipment to around 100 lbs.
 The lower they are below the weight, the more higher level exercises they will be able to perform so be sure that your children weigh less than the maximum weight.

 Bar material- Bar material is important because the bar needs to be flexible and strong.
 Beech is a good wood for this kind of bar.
 If the manufacturer doesn't say what kind of wood they use, they may use whatever is cheapest.
-You might still be ok buying that gymnastics bar, but it is better to know the type of wood.
+Hence, it is better to know the type of wood used.

 Base width- The width of the base is important because that's where the stability is.
-You can buy a bar with a narrow base and expand it yourself if you need to, however, it is probably better to buy a gymnastics bar with a wide enough base, to begin with.
+You can buy a bar with a narrow base and expand it yourself if you need to, however, it is probably better to buy one with a wide enough base, to begin with.

-Among all of the products we'd reviewed above, we strongly recommend the Tumbl Trak Junior PRO Gymnastics Bar for home due to its many advantages as mentioned earlier.
+Among all of the products we'd reviewed above, we strongly recommend the Tumbl Trak Junior PROfor home due to its many advantages as mentioned earlier.
 Matching the weight and the skill level of your gymnast will provide the best value for your money.

 If you are planning to buy a gymnastic bars, we hope that this guide has been helpful for you in choosing your gymnastic equipment.